Average GPA for College & GPA Requirements: Introduction

 Duke Average GPA

 Next in this “Average GPA for College” guide, let’s talk about the Duke average GPA and the Duke GPA you should aim for.
-The most recent admissions cycle saw a middle SAT range of 1510–1560 and an acceptance rate of 6%.
+For the Class of 2026 the middle SAT range of 1510–1570 and an acceptance rate of 6.3%.

-While the school doesn’t publish the Duke average GPA, we estimate the Duke average GPA to fall around 4.1.
+While the school doesn’t publish the Duke average GPA, we estimate the Duke average GPA falls around 4.1.
 These numbers suggest an incredibly competitive admissions process.

 If you’re hoping to get into Duke, your Duke GPA should be at least as high as the estimated Duke average GPA.
 In other words, your Duke GPA must consist of mostly, if not all, As in your school’s most challenging classes.